drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1b/readme.md

 ## Charts
 ### Monthly sales chart
+1. First of all, select all columns that we just imported click on "Insert" and click on "Pivot Table"
 <p align="center">
   <img src="images/4.png" alt="Image Description">
 </p>

+2. Make sure that the data range is correct and proceed with clicking on Create Table.
+Just so you know, you can create the table in the same existing sheet.
 <p align="center">
   <img src="images/5.png" alt="Image Description">
 </p>

+3. On Pivot Table Editor, choose "Month Index" and "Sales Month" as Rows.
+Then, choose "Sales Year" and "Target" as Values and close the editor.
 <p align="center">
   <img src="images/6.png" alt="Image Description">
 </p>

 <p align="center">
   <img src="images/7.png" alt="Image Description">
 </p>

+4. The output is shown in the image below:
 <p align="center">
   <img src="images/8.png" alt="Image Description">
 </p>

+5. Select the table we just created, click on "Insert" and click on "Chart".
 <p align="center">
   <img src="images/9.png" alt="Image Description">
 </p>

+6. In Chart Editor, choose "Stacked area chart" and ensure that the data range is correct.
+Set the X-axis as a "SALES MONTH" column and the Series as "SUM of SALES" and "SUM of Target".
 <p align="center">
   <img src="images/10.png" alt="Image Description">
 </p>

+7. For the Sales Monthly Chart, the output of the chart is shown below:
 <p align="center">
   <img src="images/11.png" alt="Image Description">
 </p>